Our Degree Partner

-Rated the best University in the UK for social mobility (Graduate Social Mobility Index), Plymouth Marjon University is also rated among the UK top 10 universities for overall student satisfaction, according to the Times University Guide 2014.
+Plymouth Marjon University is rated among the UK top 10 universities for overall student satisfaction, according to the Complete University Guide 2021.

 Maximise your employability

-The University has created a number of industry links and partnerships to assist your employability – with over 94% of students in employment or further study within six months of graduating, (HESA, 2014).
+The University has created a number of industry links and partnerships to assist your employability.

 KEY FACULTY STAFF